rohithvarma1997/pramati/trainee/interview_process.md

  - Time complexities.
    *We were asked to optimize the solutions which we attemted before.*
 - Scalability of our program.
-   *Ability to change our Hackerrank programs as required.*
+   *Ability to change our Hackerrank programs as required*
 - Few problem solving challenges.
   *How do we approach on solving some realtime scenario.*
 - Basics of DataStructures and DBMS.